 The College developed further programmes for Gifted Students through the Gifted Education Department of the Student Learning Support Services.
-Programmes included the Subject Teams for Maths, Physics, and Science.
-The Gifted Education Department accessed programmes from HKU, the Dual Programme from HKUST, and other programmes from BU, PolyU and CityU for talented students as well as having students gain scholarships for the JHU Talent Search Summer School.
+Programmes included the Subject Teams for Maths, Physics, Informatics and Science.
+The Gifted

+Education Department accessed programmes from HKU, the Dual Programme from HKUST as well as having students gain scholarships for the JHU Talent Search Summer School.
+Students indeed did very well in all these gifted programmes and achieved marvellous results.

 SEN students, although only a very small number, with mild audio or visual impairment, were well supported by the SEN and Learning Support team.

-As a self-improving school the College focused on 'Writing Across the Curriculum' i.e. academic writing for exam situations.
 In addition, with the IT/BYOD programme and improvement of the IT infrastructure, with collaboration and sharing amongst teachers, learning could be extended beyond classroom and it was witnessed there had been a pedagogical change.
 It is expected that students can be grown up as life-long learners under this environment.

-Support for Student Development 2016-2017
+Support for Student Development 2017-2018